ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for nano creator (1k–10k followers), focusing on why creating reshapes self-perception.
+An evergreen satirical exploration designed for nano creator (1k–10k followers), focusing on how consistency changed my mindset.

 ---